 - (a) How does the fluid mosaic model describe the structure of plasma membranes?
-[2] - (b) Plasma membranes are partially permeable, allowing some molecules to cross the membrane with relative ease.
+[2] - Membranes consist of a phospholipid bilayer - Phosphate heads project out and fatty acid tails face inwards - Proteins are free to move (hence fluid) - Proteins are scattered randomly about the membrane (mosaic) - (b) Plasma membranes are partially permeable, allowing some molecules to cross the membrane with relative ease.